 The FMS training program is available for 6 academic credits (letter grade).
-The FMS field program is available for 6 credits (letter grade).
+The FMS field program is also available for 6 credits (letter grade).

 It is the participant's responsibility to verify whether the credit receiving institution accepts these graduate course credits from the Monterey Institute of International Studies.
 Matriculating full-time Monterey Institute students can audit up to 4 academic credits per semester with approval of the instructor.
-Completion of the 6-unit training course (for credit, as a partial audit, or as a professional artificer) is a pre-requisite for participation in the field program.
+Completion of the 6-unit training course (for credit, as a partial audit, or as a professional artificer) is a pre-requisite for participation in the field experience fellowship program.

-Students enrolled in a fulltime semester credit load (12 units or more) at the Monterey Institute will be charged the comprehensive semester fee.
+Students enrolled in a full-time semester credit load (12 units or more) at the Monterey Institute will be charged the comprehensive semester fee.
 Merit scholarships normally apply.
 Monterey Institute students should contact a financial aid advisor to review their specific situation.

 Options "A" and B" require students to analyze the basic implicit research question, "What are the factors that lead to a successful venture?"
 Option "C" allows a student to develop a customized project that is approved by an FMS faculty member.
-Option "D" is for MPA students planning to complete their capstone while on an FMS field assignment.
+Option "D" is for MPA students planning to complete their capstone while on an FMS field experience fellowship.

-A.) Individual-Level: Students will exame the way interviewees express their self-identity by the references they make to past, present, and future actions in a a way that enables an understanding of the implicit dimension of their story.
+A.) Individual-Level: Students will examine the way interviewees express their self-identity by the references they make to past, present, and future actions in a a way that enables an understanding of the implicit dimension of their story.
 First, students will conduct a literature review that includes both materials relating to the method as well as to the substance.
 They will then conduct life story interviews with entrepreneurs using an interview protocol that is designed by the student and approved by the professor.
 Instructor: Dr. Frederic Kropp, MBA Program Chair, Graduate School of International Policy and Management, Monterey Institute

 B.) Business Firm-Level: Students will answer the key research question, "What is the best business model and process of business modeling that can lead to success, given the nature of a venture and its environment?"
 Students will observe, probe, and describe the various parts of the business model as well as its possible configurations, and the strategic logics underlying a particular part or configuration.
 Students will document and analyze the enterprise business model process as it evolves (often very quickly).
 After completion of a literature review, students will develop a framework for describing a typical business model design and change process.
 Instructor: Dr. Yuwei Shi, Dean, Graduate School of International Policy and Management at the Monterey Institute